zhangjing1997/IV_Detection/README.md

   - modified large parts of UNet project codes, following the pipeline idea of YOLO

 ### Mar 19
-- preliminarily tested performance (prediction speed) on two datasets for YOLOv3 and UNet
+- preliminarily tested performance on two datasets for UNet
   - prediction speed -> time that the model spent on prediction only, without other post-processing
+  - accuracy/powerfulness -> how good the model is predicting

+### Mar 20
+- basically tested performance on two datasets for YOLOv3
+  - prediction speed
+  - accuracy/powerfulness

 ### Current Results - YOLOv3